Palkovsky/hedis-config-fix/README.md

     run conn
 ```

-That all, you already working with Redis connection
+Thats all, you already working with Redis connection